Where do Harvard Ophthalmology residents complete their internship?

 How much call do residents take?

 Residents do not take overnight, in-house calls.
 The Emergency Department is covered by the night-float system.
-In addition, junior residents work shifts on weekend days from 8am to 6pm.
+In addition, junior residents work shifts on weekend.
 Intermediate residents take call from home on some of their rotations.
-Seniors take call, as outlined above.
+Seniors take call on specialty rotation as well as for Ocular Trauma.

 Is there orientation?

 There is a one-week formal orientation at Mass.
-Eye and Ear for all junior residents with no other clinical responsibilities.
+Eye and Ear for all incoming residents, with no other clinical responsibilities during that time.
 Residents learn about benefits, health screening, etc., and they receive formal instruction in the basics of ophthalmology (introductory lectures and sessions, learning how to use equipment) from the chief resident and clinical attendings.
-Incoming residents are not expected to know much about ophthalmology when starting residency.

 Is there a wet lab?

 A fully-equipped wet lab is available to residents 24 hours a day.
 Practice eyes (human) are available from the New England Eye Bank, and pig eyes are ordered routinely.
-There is a structured surgical curriculum in which each resident undergoes multiple sessions in the wet lab with a faculty advisor.
+There is a structured surgical curriculum in which each resident undergoes multiple sessions in the wet lab, as part of our Innovation & Interaction series as well as individually with faculty members on each rotation

 Are there didactic sessions?

-There are many didactic sessions throughout the year: Friday morning lecture series (two lectures each Friday covering all topics for all residents), Grand Rounds every Thursday, Chief Resident Rounds for juniors three days per week, subspecialty rounds (cornea club, uveitis rounds, macula conference, etc.), and OKAP review sessions.
+There are many didactic sessions throughout the year: Friday morning lecture series (two lectures each Friday covering all topics for all residents), Grand Rounds every Thursday, Chief Resident Rounds for juniors three days per week, subspecialty rounds (slit lamp rounds, pathology rounds, macula conference, etc.), and OKAP review sessions.

 In addition, there are several yearly events, including the Chandler visiting professorship, Residents’ course, and the annual cataract course (held in May or June for intermediates).